chanzuckerberg/cellxgene-census/docs/cell_census_notebook_guidelines.md

 >
 >This notebook shows you how to learn about the Cell Census contents and how to query it.

-### TOC
+### Table of Contents

 Immediately after the the introduction a table of contents must be provided:

-* It must be followed by the bolded word "**Contents:**" .
+* It must be placed under the bolded word "**Contents**" .
 * It must contain an ordered list of the second-level headers (`##`) used for [Sections](#Sections).
-* If necessary it may contain sub-bullets corresponding to lower-level headers (`###`, etc)
+* If necessary it may contain sub-lists corresponding to lower-level headers (`###`, etc)

 Example:

 :white_check_mark:

+> **Contents**
+>
 > 1. Learning about the lung data.
 > 2. Fetching all human lung data from the Cell Census.
 > 3. Obtaining QC metrics for this data slice.

 ### Sections

-Content must be organized within sections:
+The rest of the notebook/vignette content must be organized within sections:

-* The section title must use the second-level markdown header `##`. **This is important as the python doc-site renders these in the side bar and in the full view of all notebooks.**
+* The section title must use the second-level markdown header `##`. **This is important as the python doc-site renders these in the sidebar and in the full view of all notebooks.**
-* The section title should be concise, self-explanatory and if possible indicate an action.
+* The section title should be concise, self-explanatory, and if possible indicate an action.
-* The section's contents and presence/absence of sub-headers is left to the discretion of the writer
+* The section's contents and presence or absence of sub-headers are left to the discretion of the writer.
-* The section's non-code context should be kept as succinct as possible.
+* The section's non-code content should be kept as succinct as possible.

-## Example notebook/vignette.
+## Example notebook/vignette

 ```
 # Integration of data from the Cell Census